BDM commits to making it easier for Aboriginal people to access our services.

 Aboriginal Outreach Team

-Morgan and Kaley are available to assist Aboriginal customers who need help accessing our services.
+Our Aboriginal Outreach Team are trained to provide specialised support to Aboriginal customers who need help accessing our services.

-The Aboriginal Outreach Team can also visit your community, to help mob access our services including:
+The Aboriginal Outreach Team can also visit your community.
+These visits can help mob access our services including:

 - Registering births